 Parents are an integral part of our teaching of reading, so they are asked to read with their children daily.
 Parent workshops are arranged to share how phonics and reading is taught at school and how pupils can be supported at home.

-We are fortunate to have a group of parent volunteers who read regularly in classes with pupils.
+We are fortunate to have a group of trained parent volunteers who read regularly in classes with pupils.

 Children are encouraged to read out loud in performances in both church and school including assemblies.

-A group of Y6 children take part in the Reading Gladiators scheme which promotes reading at a greater depth and exposes children to texts that they may not usually choose.
+Children from various year groups take part in the Reading Gladiators scheme which promotes reading at a greater depth and exposes children to texts that they may not usually choose.